kirii626/first-sprint-mindhub-accenture/README.md

 ## 📝 What is this activity about?

-In this exercise, you'll create a simple **GET endpoint** that greets our user.
+In this exercise, you'll create simple **GET endpoints** that greets our user or take the data you'll pass at the url.
-It's implemented as a basic **servlet**, and you can test it easily by running the code and accessing the path in **Postman**.
+They are implemented with a basic **servlet**, and you can test them easily by running the code and accessing the path in **Postman**.

 ---